-3.14.1 Mineral resources
+3.14.1 Mineral Resources

-- Overall net reduction in Mineral Resources by around 1200kt. - 25kt mined from the A-Zone Mineral Resource - 41kt converted to Mineral Reserve in the L-Zone - 177kt added to Ag-Zone Mineral Resource from updated Mineral Resource Estimate - 98kt written off L- and M-Zones due to a reinterpretation of the geology - 1172kt written off from Rävliden North Mineral Resource due to new geological information. - 132kt written off from J-Zone due to lack of RPEEE.
+- Total increase of 152kt. - 9kt mined from the A-Zone Mineral Resource. - 299kt Mineral Resources converted to Mineral Reserve in A-zone and Raimo. - 301kt downgraded from Mineral Reserve in the L-Zone. - 493kt added to L-Zone and M-zone Mineral Resource from updated Mineral Resource Estimates. - 95kt written off Raimo due to a reinterpretation of the geology - 88kt added to A-Zone and Ag-Zone due to reinterpretation of the geology. - 300kt written off from Ag-zone due to technical factors. - 24kt written off from J-Zone due to lack of RPEEE.

-3.14.2 Mineral reserves
+3.14.2 Mineral Reserves

-- Overall net reduction in Mineral Reserves by around 800kt - 603kt mined from J-, M-, and L-Zones. - Added 41kt from upgrades to Mineral Resources - 30kt written off due to changed geological interpretations. - 123kt written off due to roof failures and pillars which now will not be mined.
+- Overall net reduction in Mineral Reserves by around 630kt - 601kt mined from A, J-, M-, and L-Zones. - Added 369kt from conversion of Mineral Resources to Mineral Reserves in A-Zone, Raimo and Koppar Klumpen - 301kt downgraded to Mineral Resources from L-Zone Mineral Reserves - 32kt written off due to changed geological interpretations. - 52kt written off due to roof failures and pillars which now will not be mined. - 17kt written off due to technical problems.